 When it comes to moving towards using a sippy cup vs. a bottle, chances are you may have to try a couple before you find the one that your little one will like.
 It’s quite similar to finding just the right pacifier as babies have their preferences just like we do!
 The good news is that there are tons of different options available.
 While some babies may prefer a sippy cup with a straw, others may prefer one without.
 Make a quick Target run, and pick up a few to get started with.

 3. Choose an Easier Design

-There are so many different sippy cup options available today, but many parents find that those that come with a silicone spout are a bit easier to use, all while also avoiding plastic.
-The silicone more closely resembles a bottle nipple and can make the transition a bit easier.
+Various sippy cup options are available today.
+Many parents find that those with a silicone spout are a bit easier to use while also avoiding plastic.
+The silicone more closely resembles a bottle nipple and can make the transition easier.

 4. Start by Offering the Sippy Cup Before Giving the Bottle

 Once your baby has started to like the idea of using a sippy cup and now knows how to drink from it, it’s time to offer their milk in the cup VS the bottle.
 Now, don’t get discouraged if they take a couple of sips and refuse the rest.
 In time, it will become easier for both of you!
 When your child is ready (likely close to the one-year mark), offer a sippy cup of milk instead of a bottle of milk, and stay consistent!
 Consistency is key here.

 5. Be Consistent